 Please note that all deadlines are at midnight CET (Central European Time) on the date indicated.
-Also note that all dates are in 2017 unless otherwise stated.
+All dates refer to 2019 unless otherwise stated.

-- 1 February 2017 - Deadline for receipt of application fee or of document that you are not required to pay the fee
+- 1 February – Deadline for receipt of application fee, or of document that you are not required to pay the fee.

-- 1 February 2017 - Deadline for receipt of supporting documentation
+- 1 February – Deadline for receipt of supporting documentation.

-- 21 April 2017 - Second notification of selection results (no reply required)
+- 4 April – Notification of selection results, no reply required.

-- 28 August 2017 - Autumn semester starts.
-If you do not attend the course introduction, you will forfeit your place at the programme.
+- 2 September – Autumn semester starts.
+If you do not attend the course introduction, you will forfeit your place in the programme.